Search for schools

 When to enrol in primary school

-If you need to enrol at a different time or year level, contact the primary school.
+If you need to enrol at a different time of the year, or into another year level, contact the primary school directly.

 When to enrol in secondary school

-If you need to enrol at a different time, contact the secondary school.
+If you need to enrol at a different time of the year, or into another year level, contact the secondary school directly.

-It’s the law that your child is enrolled in school (or registered for home schooling) between the ages of 6 and 17.
+Your child must be enrolled in school (or registered for home schooling) between the ages of 6 and 17.

 Submit an application

-If you need an interpreter to help fill out the application form, the school staff can help organise this for you.
+If you need an interpreter to help fill out an application form, school staff can help organise this for you.

 Confirm your address for your application

-As part of your application, schools may ask for additional information to confirm your address.
+Schools may ask for information to confirm your child’s permanent address.

-Your child’s address is where they permanently reside at the time of seeking enrolment.
-If your child lives at multiple addresses, their permanent residence is the address at which they spend most of their weekdays.
+Your child’s permanent address is the place where they live at the time of seeking enrolment.
+If your child lives at multiple addresses, their permanent address is the address at which they spend most of their weekdays.

-If you are unsure of what you need to provide, ask your school or refer to the residential address check for guidance.
+If you are unsure of the documents you need to provide, ask your local school, or refer to:

-Applications may not be successful if information is not provided or found not to be genuine.
+Applications may not be successful if the required information is not provided or is not genuine.

-If you are unable to provide proof of permanent address because of your individual circumstances, you can seek advice from your local school or a Community Liaison Officer in the regional office.
+If you are unable to provide proof of permanent address because of your individual circumstances, speak to your local school.
+You may also contact the Department of Education(opens in a new window) and ask to speak with a Community Liaison Officer in the regional office.

 Understand how applications are prioritised